alekstheod/tnnlib/README.md

 - TanhFunction
 - SoftmaxFunction

-As defined in the [simple perceptron section](#perceptron) we can pass an activation function type as an argument to the [NeuralLayer interface](#NeuralLayer) or to the Neuron interface directly when constructing a [complex NeuralLayer](#complexLayer).
+As defined in the #Define simple perceptron we can pass an activation function type as an argument to the NeuralLayer interface or to the Neuron interface directly when constructing a complex NeuralLayer.

 ### NeuralLayer